ssanjan123/PickMyCourse/README.md

 *** UPDATES FOR ITERATION 2: ***

+*** Please Note: Our Demo Video for Iteration 2 can be found in resources_text_files branch and in the docs folder located in master. ***

 We have deployed Pick My Course on Heroku.
 Here is the link: https://pickmycourse-theapp.herokuapp.com

 The CPGA calculator page has been implemented and is accessible from the welcome page after logging in.